cookiecutter-flask/cookiecutter-flask/{{cookiecutter.app_name}}/README.rst

 For a full migration command reference, run ``flask db --help``.

-If your deployment process is based on the git repository files (e.g on Heroku) you should add `migrations` folder to the repository.
+If you will deploy your application remotely (e.g on Heroku) you should add the `migrations` folder to version control.
 You can do this after ``flask db migrate`` by running the following commands ::

     git add migrations/*